SeanThompsonOU/HomeWork-6/README.md

 <h1>Me<h1/>

 <img src="https://i.imgur.com/wtUeB81.jpg">
-<p>This is me after the University of Oklahomas in-person career in September of 2019!<p/>
+<p>This is me after the University of Oklahomas in-person career fair in September of 2019!<p/>

 <h3>Introduction<h3/>